 Cigarette beetle infestation

 The Cigarette beetle (Lasioderma Serricorne) comes from the same family as the the Biscuit beetle and the Woodworm, this is why it looks very similar to them.
 This pest is popular in the warmer countries, where it infests primarily tobacco and tobacco products but it is also a common pest in the rest of the world, where it is popular for infesting various stored products.
-The Cigarette beetle is considered a pest as it infests and damages stored products and tobacco but it does not bite people or pets.
+The Cigarette beetle is considered a pest, as it causes damages to stored products and tobacco, while it is not known to bite people and pets.

-The Cigarette beetle is typically found in places, where tobacco and tobacco leaves are stored, as well as in domestic and commercial premises, where the following products are stored: dried fruit, nuts, spices, flours, barley, rice, wheat, yeast, medications, leather, woolen cloth, dried flowers.
+The Cigarette beetle is typically found in places, where tobacco and tobacco leaves are stored, as well as in domestic and commercial premises, where the following products are stored: dried fruit, nuts, spices, flours, barley, rice, wheat, yeast, medications, leather, wool materials, dried flowers.

 Cigarette beetle treatment and control